 8. The UDM shall send to the AUSF a Nudm_UEAuthentication_Get Response message, including the EAP-AKA’ authentication vector (RAND, AUTN, XRES, CK´ and IK´), the SUPI.
 According to the AUN3 subscription data, the UDM shall also send the MSK indicator to the AUSF to indicate that the AUN3 device does not support the 5G key hirerachy.

-Editor’s Note: whether and how UDM sends the MSK indicator is FFS.

 9. The AUSF shall store XRES for future verification.
 The AUSF shall send the EAP-Request/AKA'-Challenge message to the AMF/SEAF in a Nausf_UEAuthentication_Authenticate Response message.

 10. The AMF/SEAF shall send the EAP-Request/AKA'-Challenge message to the 5G-RG in the NAS Authentication Request message.